Offset Dumbbell Reverse Lunge

 - 1

-Stand tall with feet hip-width apart, holding a dumbbell in one hand at your side.
+Stand tall with your feet hip-width apart, holding a single dumbbell in your right hand.

 - 2